aleen42/PersonalWiki/projectManagement/human/human.md

                 - C: consultation(諮詢)
                 - I: informed
 2. Acquiring the project team
+    - **Resource loading** refers to the amount of individual resources an existing schedule requires during specific time periods.
+    - **Overallocation** means more resources than are available are assigned to perform work at a given time.
 3. Developing the project team
 4. Managing the project team